-A wide range of resources are used to determine the most suitable land uses within Hamilton County.
+The RPA draws on a wide range of resources to determine the most suitable land uses within Hamilton County.
 While standard practices such as zoning often guide these decisions, it's crucial to recognize that the rich history of our neighborhoods and the specific desires and needs of the community extend beyond these conventional frameworks.

 This chapter outlines the three key steps in the planning process used as part of the Comprehensive Planning effort.
-The primary aim of these steps is to prioritize community character, ensuring that each area's unique identity and needs are at the forefront of decisionmaking.
+The primary aim of these steps is to prioritize community character, ensuring that each area's unique identity and needs are at the forefront of decision-making.
 While these steps prioritize the preservation of each area's identity, it's important to note that they operate alongside public input and community programming integrated throughout the process.
-The process begins with a thorough assessment of each area's unique characteristics and needs.
-By using planning models to understand the impacts of factors such as population and job growth on land use, the RPA developed Place Types that address the specific conditions of each of the unincorporated areas within Hamilton County.
+By leveraging distinct planning models, the RPA has developed Place Types that cater to the specific conditions of each of the unincorporated areas within Hamilton County.
+The process begins with a thorough understanding of each area's unique characteristics and needs.
 These Place Types serve as a foundation for developing customized conditions and recommendations.
 The final step involves formulating specific Policies, which provide best practices for implementing the earlier planning stages.

-This planning approach is multi-layered, incorporating best management practices tailored to the needs of each individual Area.
-This method ensures that land use decisions are not only guided by standard practices but also by a deep understanding of local context, resulting in a planning process that is responsive to the diverse needs of Hamilton County's communities.
+The RPA's approach is uniquely multi-layered, incorporating best management practices tailored to the needs of each individual Area.
+This method ensures that land use decisions are not only guided by standard practices but also by a deep understanding of local contexts, resulting in a planning process that is responsive to the diverse needs of Hamilton County's communities.